ssiar-fastly/edge_deploy/README.md

 # NG WAF Deployment Script

-This Python script automates the deployment of Next-Gen Web Application Firewall (NG WAF).
-It handles the creation of edge security compute object and maps your corp and site to an existing Fastly service.
+This Python script automates the deployment of the Next-Gen Web Application Firewall (NG WAF).
+It not only handles the creation of the edge security compute object and maps your corp and site to an existing Fastly service but now also checks if the specified site exists within the corporation.
+If the site does not exist, the script will automatically create it before proceeding with the edge security object creation and mapping process.

 ---